Solicitors for You

-Dealing with the death of a loved one can be a challenging time, particularly with all of the legal pitfalls that it presents.
+Dealing with the death of a loved one can be challenging, particularly with all of the legal pitfalls that it presents.
 Below, we explain some of the legal aspects involved, and answer the question: how long does it take to get a grant of probate?
 We will also detail how to apply and provide information that will support you through this process.

 Probate is one of the many things that you will have to manage when a family member or close friend passes away.
-The process can be quite lengthy and includes valuing the estate, collecting the assets, paying outstanding debts and tax liabilities.
+The process can be lengthy and includes valuing the deceased person's estate, collecting their assets, paying outstanding debts and tax liabilities, and distributing gifts to beneficiaries.

-Before you can legally touch any of the estate you will need to apply for a grant of probate.
-You will want to make sure that this process runs as smoothly as possible, especially during an already stressful time.
-This guide explains what a grant of probate is, why you need it, how long it takes to be granted, and uncovers any other potential pitfalls you may encounter.
+Before you can legally access the estate, you will need to apply for a grant of probate.
+This guide explains what a grant of probate is, why you need it, and how long it takes to be granted, and uncovers any other potential pitfalls you may encounter.

-If you have any more questions that we have not covered, you can contact our expert probate solicitors by completing an enquiry form or by calling 0151 666 9090.
+If you have any more questions that we have not covered, you can contact the expert probate lawyers at Percy Hughes & Roberts Solicitors by completing an enquiry form or by calling 0151 666 9090.

 What does a grant of probate do and why do you need it?